 It can be difficult to differ motion graphics from conventional animation but there are some obvious differences.
 To put it simply, it’s a graphic design in the form of animation but with more focus on the text.

 Motion graphics are perfect if you want to add story-telling elements to your visual communication.
-Combined with music and amazing illustrations, motion graphics can help you upgrade your communication strategy.
+Combined with music and amazing illustrations, motion graphics can help you upgrade your graphic design communication strategy.
 They are used to:

 Environmental graphic design is an intersection between graphic design, architecture, and art.
 It is used to improve user experience through implementing your visual concepts into the environment.
 This helps to make spaces not only easier to navigate through but also more memorable and informative.